 Measures are also needed to reduce the risk that plastics already in circulation end up in the marine environment.
-The risk of marine pollution must be taken into account when upgrading land-based waste- and water-management services to minimise inputs of hazardous particles to the environment in sludge and wastewater.
+The risk of marine pollution must be taken into account when upgrading land-based wastewater management services to minimise inputs of hazardous particles to the environment.

-This policy brief is based on the full report Exposure and Effects of Microplastics on Wildlife by Anna Kärrman, Christine Schönlau and Magnus Engwall at Örebro University.
+This policy brief is based on the full report Exposure and Effects of Microplastics on Wildlife by Anna Kärrman, Christine Schönlau and Magnus Engwall at Örebro University from 2016.